Your wedding day is fast approaching!! Are you calm and ready or still running

 Even if you do not have a planner, here are my top 10 things to do a week

 - Grooming - collect outfits final dress fitting and take your bridesmaid with you, so that they know how to

 fit you into your dress.
 Book a manicure or pedicure, couples’ massage, eyebrows, whatever works for you.
 Do tell the companies that it is for your wedding, as hopefully, they will take even better

 - Final details - check all your booking details with your ceremony and reception venue– confirm

-final headcount, dietary requirements, any items that need to be dropped off at the venue before and give them a point of contact for someone in the bridal who they can speak to on the day, if any
+the final headcount, dietary requirements, any items that need to be dropped off at the venue before and give them a point of contact for someone in the bridal who they can speak to on the day if any

 unforeseen matters arise.

-also had your wedding rehearsal too, see my post on top 10 things to do 30 days before your wedding.
+have also had your wedding rehearsal too, see my post on top 10 things to do 30 days before your

-- Check in with parents and close family – you may find that some have their own minor anxieties about
+- Check-in with parents and close family – you may find that some have their own minor anxieties

-their role in the day and just need some reassurance.
-I know probably not what you want to deal with but sometimes it’s better to address this head-on, otherwise things can escalate, the closer you
+about their role in the day and just need some reassurance.
+I know probably not what you want to deal with but sometimes it’s better to address this head-on, otherwise, things can escalate, the

 - Honeymoon – triple check all travel arrangements and documentation and pack your bag.
 Even if you are